 Traveling lately consists of moving from Fort Lauderdale to New York City to Nashville and back to New Jersey (where I’m from), just in the last few years, thanks mostly to my husband’s occupation.
 While I don’t enjoy living out of boxes, I have learned so much in each place, the new culture and interesting people, and it has given me a taste of the life I once led, but more importantly, I think it has made me a stronger, more mindful person all around.

-Destination living can be so much fun with so much to do, but Dorothy said it right – there’s no place like home!
+Destination living can be so much fun with so much to do, especially when you're young and care free, but Dorothy said it right – there’s no place like home!
 Today, I happily have roots I secretly yearned for in a home we put a lot of sweat equity and love into, incorporating our adventures on every wall.
-Our family is completed with our furbaby, Liberty, who is not only the biggest baby in the house but also the laziest dog in the world, that is until UPS comes to visit.
+Our family is completed with our furbaby, Liberty, a Bully mix we adopted from a rescue in Brooklyn.
+(Animal rescue is another big passion of mine!)
+She is not only the biggest baby and the most spoiled in the house, but she is also the laziest dog I know, lounging in the sun or her favorite spot on the sofa...that is until UPS arrives!
 We have a blessed life and someday we hope to add to it, but for now I soak up every moment of watching my little boy explore the world with as much curiosity and wonder as I did.

 I’m both grateful and excited to be working with this amazing team of women at CURO, bridging my experience with outreach and communications, with their warmth and passion for helping their clients, while serving one another with kindness and compassion.